Computer-Programming-for-Lawyers/ps1/README.md

 2. In the menu that opens, select "Create codespace on main":
 ![codespaces-step2](images/codespaces-step2.png)

 3. That should open a new tab.
-It may take a few moments to load.
+It will take a few minutes to load.
 4. Once your codespace opens, you'll see instructions for next steps on the screen.
 Don't worry, you can still access these instructions again later.